spring-projects/sts4/vscode-extensions/vscode-spring-boot/README.md

 ### Examples
 * `@Profile`: shows information about the active profiles on the running apps
 * `@Component`, `@Bean`, `@Autowired`: shows detailed information about the beans and their wiring from the live app
-* `@ContidionalOn...`: shows information about the conditions and their evaluation at runtime
+* `@ConditionalOn...`: shows information about the conditions and their evaluation at runtime

 ### Application Requirements for Spring Boot projects